 Name, location and type of building Other Comment Information to be provided per building: Trg republike 3, Ljubljana, office building, rented The Agency's current rental agreement entered into force on 01.02.2014.
-The premises are suitable for up to 128 working places.
-At the moment the Agency has 121 staff members (this includes temporary agents, contract agents, seconded national experts, seconded experts, interim staff and trainees) and up to 7 working places at a time available for consultants working on site.
-Surface area (in square metres) - Of which office space - Of which non-office space 3,234.18 m2 and 63 parking spaces 2,708.82 m2 525.36 m2 Annual rent (in EUR) 783,462.15 Of which rent only EUR 651,622.59 and parking EUR 131,839.56 Type and duration of rental contract Rental for 5 years with a possibility for an extension for an additional period of up to five (5) years.
+On 01.02.2019 the rental agreement will be extended for additional five (5) years.
+The premises are suitable for up to 164 working places.
+At the moment (1 November 2018) the Agency has 120 staff members (this includes temporary agents, contract agents, seconded national experts, interim staff and trainees) and up to 7 working places at a time available for consultants working on site.
+Surface area (in square metres) 3,926.98 m2 and 66 parking spaces - Of which office space 3,247.69m2 - Of which non-office space 679.29 m2 Annual rent (in EUR) 794,378.78 Of which rent only EUR 656,433.98 and parking EUR 137,944.80 Type and duration of rental contract Rental for ten (10) years in total without possibility for an extension.
 Host country grant or support Not applicable.
 Present value of the building Not applicable.

-Building projects in planning phase
+Building projects in planning phase: There are no building projects in planning phase.